PghTechFest/pghtechfest.github.com/Speakers.md

 <p >Twitter: <a href="http://twitter.com/joelcochran">@joelcochran</a></p>
 <hr/>
 <h3 id="johnvpetersen">John V. Petersen</h3>
 <p >ohn Petersen has been developing software for 20 years, starting with dBase, Clipper and FoxBase + thereafter, migrating to FoxPro and Visual FoxPro and Visual Basic.
 Other areas of concentration include Oracle and SQL Server - versions 6-2008.
 John is the Philadelphia Microsoft Practice Director for CEI America (www.ceiamerica.com), a Microsoft Gold Partner.
 From 1995 to 2001, he was a Microsoft Visual FoxPro MVP.
 Today, his emphasis is on ASP MVC .NET applications.
 He is a current Microsoft ASP .NET MVP.
 In 1999, he wrote the definitive whitepaper on ADO for VFP Developers.
-In 2002, he wrote the Absolute Beginner’s Guide to Databases for Que Publishing.
+In 2002, he wrote the Absolute Beginner's Guide to Databases for Que Publishing.
 John was a co-author of Visual FoxPro Enterprise Development from Prima Publishing with Rod Paddock, Ron Talmadge and Eric Ranft.
 He was also a co-author of Visual Basic Web Development from Prima Publishing with Rod Paddock and Richard Campbell.
 In 2004, John graduated from the Rutgers University School of Law with a Juris Doctor Degree.
 He passed the Pennsylvania and New Jersey Bar exams and was in private practice for several years.</p>
 <p >Blog/Website: <a href="codebetter.com/johnvpetersen">codebetter.com/johnvpetersen</a></p>
 <p >Twitter: <a href="http://twitter.com/johnvpetersen">@johnvpetersen</a></p>
 <hr/>